Nalanda Institute for Contemplative Science

 Certificate Program In Contemplative Psychotherapy

-The Nalanda Institute Certificate Program in Contemplative Psychotherapy (CPCP) was developed in 2013 by Dr. Loizzo, with the help of Drs.
+The Nalanda Institute’s Contemplative Psychotherapy Program (CPP) was developed in 2013 by Dr. Loizzo, with the help of Drs.
 Miles Neale and Emily Wolf.
 Its mission is to teach psychotherapists and caregivers of all backgrounds the foundations of contemplative science, psychology, and practice, and to support them to integrate those timeless insights and methods with the latest developments in neuroscience and clinical practice.
-The CPCP is a historic program that begins with a year of training in mindfulness-based psychotherapy, and culminates in a second year training in compassion-based psychotherapy.
+The CPP is a historic program that begins with a year of training in mindfulness-based psychotherapy, and culminates in a second year training in compassion-based psychotherapy.

 Nalanda Institute History